 For many years after that initial dedication, the church took on different identities and affiliations.
 It began as a member of the Ohio Sandusky Conference of the United Brethren in Christ.
 The first group of believers that formed the foundation for the construction of the first building called themselves The Shiloh Church.
 After the completion of the new building, the group was incorporated and known as Liberty Chapel Church.
 Because of the influence of the founding Waterston family, it was also known in the area as The Waterston Church, the West Bridgewater Church, and the Bridgewater United Brethren Church.
 Since June of 1974, it is now officially called Bridgewater Community Church.

 Throughout its history, Bridgewater has faithfully served God as a light in the Williams County community.
-Since its inception, short-term pastorates seemed to be the rule with 37 men pastoring the church over the first 69 years.
-Then in 1981, Jack Teeple broke that pattern as he began his pastorate at the church.
+There have been a number of short-term pastorates since the inception of the church.
+There have been 37 men pastoring over the first 69 years.
+Then in 1981, Jack Teeple served as its pastor for 15 years.
 The church has several other pastors since that time.

 Pastor Jack Teeple: 1981 – 1996